red5pro/red5pro-installer/README.md

 #### 2. INSTALL RED5PRO FROM URL

 This option lets you install Red5pro from a arbitrary Red5 Pro server archive located anywhere on the internet or LAN.
 In case you have a custom version of Red5 Pro that you wish to install you shoudl use this option.
-The only thing to remember is that the archive format (folder level in the archives) should be compatible with the installer.
+The only thing to rememberr is that the archive content structure should be match the one provided on Red5Pro.com.

-> Basically the rule of the thumb is that your archive should extract to a single folder containi9ng all the Red5 Pro server files.
+As long as the archive structure matches, you can host the file anywhere on the internet.
+This feature is specifically useful when installing pre-customized Red5 Pro distributions.

 The script checks the basic red5pro requirements as with the first option (INSTALL LATEST RED5PRO).
 Once requirements are met, it prompts you for the full qualified URL of the red5pro server archive (From S3 bucket or dropbox etc).